 Little Richard, The 'King And Queen' Of Rock And Roll, Dead At 87

-Little Richard, the self-described "king and queen" of rock and roll and an outsize influence on everyone from David Bowie to Prince, died Saturday.
+Little Richard, the self-described "king and queen" of rock and roll and an outsize influence on everyone from David Bowie to Prince, died Saturday in Tullahoma, Tenn.
 He was 87 years old.

-Wayne Chaney, his longtime bandleader and tour manager, tells NPR that Little Richard died at his brother's home in Tullahoma, Tenn., after a battle with cancer.
-Rolling Stone was the first to report of Little Richard's death.
+Bill Sobel, a lawyer for Little Richard, tells NPR that the cause of death was bone cancer.
+Rolling Stone was the first to report on Little Richard's death.

 With his ferocious piano playing, growling and gospel-strong vocals, pancake makeup and outlandish costumes, Little Richard tore down barriers starting in the 1950s.
 That is no small feat for any artist — let alone a black, openly gay man who grew up in the South.